guettli/programming-guidelines/README.rst

 ForeignKey from code to DB
 --------------------------

-This code is uses the ORM of django
+This code uses the ORM of django

 .. code-block:: python